 10: Representing

-b) They are cultural practices
+b) These acts are cultural practices

 c) Education can animate acts of learning, and populate them with new content